 The 29,656-square-foot Allen Education Center consists of three major sections connected by covered breezeways.
-All systems and materials have been designed to minimize environmental impact and support human health.
-This project sets a new standard for environmentally friendly public buildings in our state and region, and is the first LEED (Leadership in Energy and Environmental Design) Platinum public building in North Carolina.
+All systems and materials were designed to minimize environmental impact and support human health.
+This project set a new standard for environmentally friendly public buildings in our state and region and is the first LEED (Leadership in Energy and Environmental Design) Platinum certified public building in North Carolina.
 The following is a list of important green features of the Education Center, which qualified it for LEED Platinum Certification:

 Site Selection and Design

 - The building site was chosen to protect existing vegetation, minimize earth moving, and make the most of solar heating and cooling design.

 - South-facing orientation allows for a passive-solar building design, where broad roof overhangs provide shade in summer but let light in during the colder winter months.

 - The buildings were designed around the existing grade of the land

 - The largest, oldest living trees were protected, and 318,000 square feet of existing natural habitat were preserved.